Moscow's historic Hotel Metropol sold at auction

 The Soviet Union's first constitution and the words of its national anthem were written in the building, according to its website.

-The hotel was auctioned off by the city of Moscow as part of a privatization program for 8.9 billion roubles ($276 million) to a company acting for hotel entrepreneur Alexander Klyachin, Moscow's property sales department said.
+The hotel was auctioned off by the city of Moscow as part of a privatisation programme for 8.9 billion roubles to a company acting for hotel entrepreneur Alexander Klyachin, Moscow's property sales department said.

 The five-storey building's facades feature painted mosaics, carved reliefs and ornate iron balustrades.
 Inside, there are marble walls, grand chandeliers and glass elevators.